My Works

 • Stage: Copies verified tag from dev overlay (promotion flow)

-• Prod: Copies validated tag from stage overlay (production promotion)
+• Prod: Copies validated tag from stage overlay

 • Commits tag change to trigger ArgoCD sync